nathanshelly/webcam/README.md

 ## 3. Solder components onto board

 If you have experience with surface mount soldering, this should be fairly straightforward.
 If you do not, we recommend practicing some before working with any expensive components.
-Our instructor's videos at https://www.youtube.com/playlist?list=PL1ec5YBm_crySPZat6Y5e9hxfIUI7d97B provide a great tutorial.
+Our [instructor's videos]( https://www.youtube.com/playlist?list=PL1ec5YBm_crySPZat6Y5e9hxfIUI7d97B) provide a great tutorial.

 We recommend the following soldering order to unit test each component before moving forward.